My Review of the 10 Best LIMS Software for 2026

 What I like about CloudLIMS:

-• I’ve noticed that many G2 reviewers praise CloudLIMS for its instrument integration capabilities, especially how effortlessly it handles data transfers using CSV/XLS files, eliminating manual entry and improving consistency.
+• I’ve noticed that many G2 reviewers praise CloudLIMS for its instrument integration capabilities, especially its effortless handling of data transfers via CSV/XLS files, which eliminate manual entry and improve consistency.

 • According to feedback I gathered, users seem to really appreciate the platform’s reporting and CoA customization.
 The ability to design multiple templates without extra cost is a major plus for labs needing flexibility.